-I am a Senior Lecturer in History in the School of History & Heritage.
+I am a Senior Lecturer in History in the School of History & Heritage and a British Academy Mid-Career Fellow (2017-18).
 Originally from Canada, where I completed my doctoral work at York University in Toronto under the supervision of Professor Stephen Brooke, I worked at Nipissing University (Ontario, Canada) as an Assistant Professor in Modern British History (limited term) before moving to the UK in 2012.
 I spent my first year in the UK teaching at Hertford College and the Faculty of History at the University of Oxford, before taking up a permanent post at the University of Lincoln in the summer of 2013.

 I am a social and cultural historian of media in 20th century Britain.
-I am currently working on my second book, titled ‘What the Audience Wants: Race and Screen Culture in Britain, 1918-1978,’ which considers racially circumscribed understandings of British audiences amongst film and television producers and regulators in the period, and efforts to contest these by the black press and organisations such as the Campaign Against Racial Discrimination (CARD).
-This work has been generously supported by the British Academy through both a Small Research Grant (2014-16) and a Mid-Career Fellowship (2017-18).
+I am currently working on my second book, titled ‘What the Audience Wants: Race, Film, and Television in Britain, 1914-1978,’ which considers racially circumscribed understandings of British audiences amongst film and television producers and regulators in the period, and efforts to contest these by the black press and organisations such as the Campaign Against Racial Discrimination (CARD).
+This work has been generously supported by the British Academy through both a Mid-Career Fellowship (2017-18) and Small Research Grant (2014-16).
 Beyond this, I am also developing another project on home movies in 20th century Britain, over 2,000 of which are housed on campus at the Media Archive for Central England (MACE).
 My first book, Heroes and happy endings: Class, gender, and nation in popular film and fiction in interwar Britain (MUP, 2014: pbk, 2017), concentrates on the low and middle-brow film and fiction that ordinary Britons consumed in the 1920s and 1930s and the ideological work housed in these narratives.

-Please note that I am a recipient of a British Academy Mid-Career Fellowship (January 2018 to January 2019) and as a result, Dr Ian Packer (firstname.lastname@example.org) has taken over as Programme Leader for the MA in History.
+Please note that I am a recipient of a British Academy Mid-Career Fellowship until January 2019 and as a result, Dr Pietro Di Paola (email@example.com) has taken over as Programme Leader for the MA in History.

 My office can be located in AAD 3W18.